-Intelligent, energetic, athletic best describes the Australian Shepherd.
-The breed originally bred for herding cattle and sheep can still be found today on many working farms and ranches.
-Australian Shepherds are easily trained and are noted for their versatility making them an excellent choice for agility, obedience, tracking or various other canine activities and sports.
+Intelligent, energetic, athletic best describes the Australian Shepherd (Aussie) and the Miniature American Shepherd (MAS).
+The Australian Shepherd originally bred for herding cattle and sheep can still be found today on many working farms and ranches.
+Australian Shepherds and Miniature American Shepherds are easily trained and are noted for their versatility making both of these breeds an excellent choice for agility, obedience, tracking or various other canine activities and sports.

-Although, they can be reserved with strangers they are very much "people" dogs making them exceptional companions.
-The Aussie as they are fondly nicknamed is a medium sized dog with medium length coat that is straight to slightly wavy.
-They come in 4 different coat colors blue merle, black, red merle and red all with or without white and/or tan markings.
-They have a double coat and do shed so if dog hair bothers you this is not the breed for you.
+Although, both breeds can be reserved with strangers they are very much "people" dogs making them exceptional companions.
+The Aussie and the Mini American Shepherd both have medium length coats that can be straight to slightly wavy.
+Both breeds come in 4 different coat colors blue merle, black, red merle and red all with or without various degrees of white and/or tan markings.
+Both breeds have double coats and do shed.
 Weekly brushing with more frequent brushing during major sheds is required to help remove dead undercoat and prevent matting.
 A date with the groomer for a good bath and blow dry will be very helpful to remove lots of the shedding undercoat.
 Merles and some lines of tris often have blue eyes or a combination of blue and brown eyes.
-Other characteristic the breed is noted for are their natural bob or docked tails.
+Another characteristic for both breeds are their natural bob or docked tails.
 Smiling is another trait that some Aussies and Mini Americans exhibit, this is worth mentioning as it could easily be mistaken by an inexperienced owner as a sign of aggression verses a sign of affection or submission.

 Despite the Australian name the Australian Shepherd is not from Australia, they are an American breed fined-tuned by ranchers and farmers of the American West.
 There are several theories regarding the origin of this breed, but many believe dogs similar to the present-day Aussie accompanied Basque sheep herders when Australian sheep were being imported to America's western states in the 1800's.

 In the early 1960's a small group of dedicated breeders started breeding a smaller version of the Australian Shepherd known at the time as the Miniature Australian Shepherd or Mini Aussie.
-These dedicated breeders' goal/mission was to breed a smaller dog but retain all the characteristics and good looks of the larger Australian Shepherd.
-The Miniature Australian Shepherd officially renamed as Miniature American Shepherd is a separate breed and is not to be confused as a variety of the Australian Shepherd.
-The Miniature American Shepherd officially gained full AKC recognition and was accepted into the AKC Herding group in 2015.
+The goal was to breed a smaller dog but retain all the characteristics and good looks of the larger Australian Shepherd.
+The Miniature American Shepherd officially gained full AKC recognition as a separate breed and was introduced into the AKC Herding Group in 2015.
+Miniature American Shepherds are closely related to the Australian Shepherd with Aussies still showing up in some MAS pedigrees.

 Here are a few good websites to help you start learning more about these two wonderful breeds.